 All transcripts – GRE [within up to 5 years] – TOEFL – 3 Letters of Recommendation – Personal Statement (1,500 words of personal goals describing how they might be advanced by study in American Studies) – Personal Bio – 6,000 word writing sample.

-Accepted on a rolling basis until July 1st
+Applications accepted on a rolling basis until July 1st